For the longest time, SaaS businesses relied on Google and Youtube ads to acquire MQLs and SQLs.

 You do not necessarily need to write any code to launch an in-app message suite within your application.

 Whether you want text-based banner messages or rich graphic displays, in-app messages can be added to your app without code updates – as long as you have the right user onboarding software to work with.

 When to use In-App Marketing

 The use cases and benefits of in-app messaging outlined above are pretty compelling, but you still need to know when to use the tools available to you to drive the highest ROI.

-Some of the more common – and beneficial – ways that SaaS companies use in-app messaging for their apps and services are as follows:
+Some of the more common – and beneficial – ways that SaaS companies use in-app messaging for their apps and services are:

-A quick series of in-app messages can be used to welcome your first-time users and to thank them for using your app.
+A quick series of in-app messages can be used to welcome your first-time users, educate them, and congratulate them on their progress.

 2- Highlight Features or Updates

-Continuing from the above, you can use in-app messages to demonstrate how a feature or service works and how your users can get more out of your app.
+Continuing from the onboarding, you can use in-app messages to demonstrate how a new feature or service works and how your users can get more out of your app.

 3- Deals or Promotions

 You can push promos and deals to your users while they are in the app to generate quick sales.

-Especially when you use personalized recommendations based on things you know your user likes, these types of messages can help you quickly close deals with high-priority or highly responsive users who are more likely than others to respond to a personalized message or recommendation.
+Especially when you use personalized recommendations based on things you know your user likes, these types of messages can help you quickly close deals with high-priority or highly responsive users.

 4- Any opportunity of additional value